eriktoller/stress_displacement_calcualtor/README.md

 The user will have to define the function files for the stresses.
 The program will the use those to calculate and export the stress field for a given grid.

+## Instructions
+To generate plot for stresses filed (here only for gravity at the moment) follow the following procedure:
+1. Run `bin_write.m`
+   - Generates the input data and plot data in `input_data.bin` and `plot_data.bin`.
+2. Run `stress_field_calculator.cpp`
+   - Calculates the stress fields and provide them in `data.bin` and the dimensions in `dim_data.bin`.
+3. Run `bin_read.m`
+   - Reads the data and plots the stress fields.

 Created by,
 Erik Toller